Candidates who wish to apply to the Master’s in Curriculum & Instruction program must meet the following requirements.

 The submission should include the applicant’s name; address; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.

-The applicant must include at least two letters of recommendation from people familiar with the applicant’s academic and professional abilities.
+The applicant must include at least three letters of recommendation from people familiar with the applicant’s academic and professional abilities.
 If possible, at least one letter should be from a faculty member in higher education.

 Unofficial transcripts of all undergraduate and graduate coursework should be provided, including transcripts from the University of Cincinnati if the applicant previously attended.